linkerd/website/linkerd.io/content/2.11/tasks/manually-rotating-control-plane-tls-credentials.md

 ```

 This new issuer certificate is signed by our new trust anchor, which is why it
-was critical to install the new trust anchor (as outlined in the previous section).
+was critical to install the new trust anchor bundle (as outlined in the previous
-Given the working trust anchor certificate bundle – `linkerd check` should show
+section).
+Once the new bundle is installed and running `linkerd check` shows all
-all green checks and no warnings – we can safely rotate the identity issuer
+green checks and no warnings, you can safely rotate the identity issuer certificate
-certificate and key by using the `upgrade` command again:
+and key by using the `upgrade` command again:

 ```bash
 linkerd upgrade \